 where $\pi : X \to S_\Gamma$ is the canonical projection map. \begin{lemma} The set

 is definable in an o-minimal structure. \end{lemma} To unpack the definition of $\Pi_0(\mathbf{H})$, recall that $\tilde{\psi}: X \to D$ denotes the lift of the period map

-By the definition of period domain, recalled in Section \ref{recapperioddomains}, every element in $D$ corresponds to a Hodge structure (whose associated Mumford--Tate group is a reductive $\Q$-subgroup of $\widehat{\mathbf{G}}$).
+By the definition of period domains and Mumford--Tate domains, recalled in Section \ref{recapperioddomains}, every element in $D$ corresponds to a Hodge structure (whose associated Mumford--Tate group is a reductive $\Q$-subgroup of $\widehat{\mathbf{G}}$).
 In particular, given $x\in X$, $\tilde{\psi}(x)$ corresponds to a map of real algebraic groups

 where $\DT$, as in Section \ref{31}, is the Deligne torus $\Res^{\C}_{\R} \Gm$.
-From now on, by \emph{definable}, we always mean definable in an o-minimal structure. \begin{proof}[Proof of Lemma \ref{623}] Thanks to the description of Siegel sets of Section \ref{fundamentalset}, we can assume that $\mathcal{C}$ is the closure of an open semialgebraic subset of $\F$.
+From now on, by \emph{definable}, we always mean definable in the o-minimal structure $\R_{\an, \exp}$ (which was introduced in Section \ref{ominintro}). \begin{proof}[Proof of Lemma \ref{623}] Thanks to the description of Siegel sets of Section \ref{fundamentalset}, we can assume that $\mathcal{C}$ is the closure of an open semialgebraic subset of $\F$.
 Note that the restriction of $\tilde{\psi}: X \to D_{\widehat{G}}$ to $\mathcal{C}$ is holomorphic and therefore definable in $\R_{\operatorname{an}}$.
 Eventually the condition on the image of $\tilde{\psi}(x)$ is a definable condition. \end{proof} \begin{rmk} The reason why we work with the compact $\mathcal{C}$, rather than with the fundamental set $\F$, is to avoid discussing the definability of (opportune restrictions of) $\tilde{\psi}$.